-Section 373.707(8)(n), F.S., directs each water management district to submit a report annually on the disbursal of all budgeted amounts for alternative water supply projects funded from the Water Protection and Sustainability Program (WPSP) Trust Fund.
+Section 373.707, F.S., directs each water management district to submit a report annually on the disbursal of all budgeted funds for the purpose of alternative water supply (AWS) development.
+This report describes AWS projects receiving State alternative water supply grant funding, as well as funding from the Water Protection and Sustainability Program (WPSP) Trust Fund, the District's general fund, and cooperators.

-Table 4.1 on the following page lists District alternative water supply (AWS) projects funded under the Water Protection and Sustainability Program through the end of FY 2019-2020.
-The majority of these projects were completed with \$21.47 million in WPSP funds from FY 2005-2006 through FY 2008-2009 which leveraged nearly \$68 million in local contributions.
+Table 4.1 lists District AWS projects through the end of FY 2020-2021.
+The majority of these projects were completed with \$21.57 million in WPSP funds from FY 2005-2006 through FY 2008-2009 which leveraged more than \$78 million in local contributions.
+More recent projects have received funding from DEPs AWS funding program, the WPSP, and the District's general fund.

-Section 373.707(8)(b), F.S., provides that ten percent of state revenues dedicated to WPSP be distributed to the NWFWMD and in 2019 \$100,000 was allocated to the District.
-This funding has been committed to the South Santa Rosa Reuse Initiative in the District's water supply planning Region II (Okaloosa, Santa Rosa, and Walton counties).
+Section 373.707(8)(b), F.S., provides that ten percent of state revenues dedicated to WPSP be distributed to the NWFWMD, and in 2019 \$100,000 was allocated to the District.
+This funding was committed to the South Santa Rosa Reuse Initiative in the District's water supply planning Region II (Okaloosa, Santa Rosa, and Walton counties).
+An additional \$180,000 in WPSP funds was appropriated in FY 2020-21 to provide further support for alternative water supply development.